 The Football League 1888-89 – Review

-Notts County and Stoke City were level on 12 points each at the bottom of the table, separated by goal average, in which goals scored were divided by those conceded.
+Notts County and Stoke were level on 12 points each at the bottom of the table, separated by goal average, in which goals scored were divided by those conceded.
 There was no relegation; instead, the clubs took a vote on re-election to the League, which resulted in the same 12 teams competing the following season.
+Birmingham club St. George’s were closest to gaining entry, with five votes to Notts County’s seven.
 The first change in the League’s composition occurred at the end of the 1889-90 season, when Sunderland were elected in place of Stoke, who had once again finished at the bottom of the table.
 A Second Division was not added until 1892, but automatic promotion and relegation did not follow; until 1897 a series of ‘test matches’ took place at the end of the season between the bottom clubs of the First Division and the top of the Second.

 Attendances reflected the formative status of the League, which took several years to become fully established.
 With an average across the League of 4,560 in 1888-89 (Everton recorded the highest average crowds at Anfield, approximately 7,000), Metcalf notes the first signs that professional football “was moving towards replacing cricket as the nation’s number one sport.”
 Furthermore, “some of these were away fans, rail companies having quickly realised they could make a profit by providing transport to matches.
 This not only boosted attendance figures, but helped increase the atmosphere at games and made the English Football League a crucial part of English society and unique in the world of football.”
 By 1900, the average First Division attendance had doubled to 9,000, and a decade later to 16,000.